Meghan Markle Says There Were 'Conversations' About 'How Dark' Archie's Skin Color Would Be

 Meghan Markle says that her son Archie was denied a royal title and royal protection — and that there were "concerns and conversations about how dark his skin might be when he's born."

-In her sit-down interview with Oprah Winfrey, which is airing Sunday, Meghan said the palace decreed that Archie — who turns 2 in May — would not have any title, a move she says was "different from protocol."
+In her sit-down interview with Oprah Winfrey, which aired Sunday on CBS, Meghan said the palace decreed that Archie — who turns 2 in May — would not have any title, a move she says was "different from protocol."

-"They didn't want him to be a prince . . . which would be different from protocol, and that he wasn't going to receive security," she told Winfrey.
+"They didn't want him to be a prince . . . which would be different from protocol, and that he wasn't going to receive security," she told Oprah.

 What's more, she says, "we have in tandem the conversation of, 'He won't be given security.
 He's not going to be given a title.'
 And also concerns and conversations about how dark his skin might be when he's born."

-An astonished Winfrey asked Meghan who made that comment, with Meghan declining to answer, saying the revelation would be too damaging.
+An astonished Oprah asked Meghan who made that comment, with Meghan declining to answer, saying the revelation would be too damaging.

+Later in the interview, Oprah pressed Harry on the issue, asking him who was behind the racially charged comment.

+"That conversation I'm never going to share," he said.
+"It was awkward.
+I was a bit shocked."

 Under current guidelines, great-grandchildren of the monarch are not princes or princesses, except for children of the eldest son of the Prince of Wales, which is why Prince William and Kate Middleton's children are Prince George, Princess Charlotte and Prince Louis.